rouyng/airspotbot/README.md

 * Add ability to specify an image to include with a spot tweet
 * Add automatic lookup of photos by registration number with jetphotos.com (`reply_jetphotos` option in config file is a placeholder for this)
 * Add automatic tweeting to notify followers of ADS-B Exchange API outage/error.
 Users should be informed if an error/outage is preventing spots from being tweeted. (`down_tweet` option in config file is a placeholder for this)
-* Create Dockerfile for easy containerized deployment of airspotbot

  ## Contributing